Can ADHD Get Worse With Age? Facts And Myths About ADHD Symptoms & Health, Uncovered

 Despite evolving challenges, studies suggest that with proper treatment and management, ADHD prevalence in adults often declines between ages 18 to 24.

-It can be important to note, however, that some research indicates even if symptoms disappear entirely, brain anomalies associated with ADHD usually remain as one ages
+Years of living with ADHD may give a person more opportunities to learn about common symptoms and seek a diagnosis and support.
+After doing so and receiving treatment, ADHD symptoms often stabilize or even decrease.
+It can be important to note, however, that some research indicates even if symptoms disappear entirely, brain differences associated with ADHD usually remain as one ages

 A mature woman in a grey hoodie walks outside on a coudy day and talks on the phone while staring off with a worried expression.